Course

 Overview

-Course Description
+Course description

-Course Content
+Course content

 • Health data collection, capture and receipt procedures and policies

-• Documentation standards and methodologies to assess quality and compliance with standards
+• Documentation standards and methodologies

-• Internal and external stakeholder health information access, use and disclosure, together with related legislated and ethical issues
+• Internal and external stakeholder health information access, use, and disclosure, together with related legislated and ethical issues

-Learning Activities
+Learning activities

-Students will learn principles and practices of health information management through experiential learning, independent study and instructor feedback
+Students will learn principles and practices of health information management through experiential learning, independent study and instructor feedback.

-Means of Assessment
+Means of assessment

-The course evaluation is consistent with the Douglas College Evaluation Policy.
+Assessment will be based on course objectives andwill be carried out in accordance with the Douglas College Evaluation Policy.
 An evaluation schedule is presented at the beginning of the course.
-This is a mastery-graded course.
-All assignments must be completed to pass the course.

-Learning Outcomes
+Learning outcomes

-At the end of the course, successful learners will be able to:
+Upon successful completion of the course, students will be able to:

-• Discuss the importance of standardized health information management processes
+• Discuss the importance of standardized health information management processes;

-• Apply data collection, capture and receipt procedures
+• Apply data collection, capture, and receipt procedures;

-• Outline major components of the health information management plan
+• Outline major components of the health information management plan;

-• Demonstrate legislated procedures pertaining to health information access, use and disclosure
+• Demonstrate legislated procedures pertaining to health information access, use, and disclosure;

-• Apply principles of health information management in acute and non-acute healthcare settings
+• Apply principles of health information management in acute and non-acute healthcare settings.

-Textbook Materials
+Textbook materials

-A list of required and optional textbooks, materials and electronic applications is provided for students at the beginning of each semester.
+Textbooks and materials are to be purchased by students.
+A list of required textbooks and materials is provided for students at the beginning of the semester.

 Requisites